 A Non-Title IX Prohibited Conduct Complaint may be resolved by a hearing before the Student Life Hearing Officer, a hearing before the Student Conduct Board, or, in some cases, a hearing under state law, the Uniform Administrative Procedures Act.
-14 Sections VII and VIII of the Code describe the process for those hearings.
+Sections VII and VIII of the Code describe the process for those hearings.
 The University generally concludes these hearings with a decision within thirty (30) business days of the end of the investigation.

-Student Life Hearing Officer (SLHO) Hearing / Student Conduct Board (SCB) Hearing Step Code Reference Anticipated Timeline Complainant and Respondent Section 8.3.1 At least five (5) business days provide names of advisors and prior to the hearing witnesses, evidence, and any statements to SCCS SCCS provides all copies of the Section 8.3.2 At least three (3) business days information submitted by the prior to the hearing parties to the other party and the SLHO or SCB Notice of Decision issued by Section 8.5.4 Within three (3) business days SLHO or SCB of the conclusion of the hearing
+Student Life Hearing Officer (SLHO) Hearing / Student Conduct Board (SCB) Hearing Step Code Reference Anticipated Timeline Complainant and Respondent Section 8.3.1 At least five (5) business days provide names of advisors and prior to the hearing